nerdoc/js-plugins/README.md

 except the module exports a dictionary instead of a function, and use `object` to specify the key in the dictionary to retrieve the factory function.

-In this case, the file `./lib/xedit-lang-multi-plugin.js` will exports an dictionary:
+In this case, the file `./lib/xedit-lang-multi-plugin.js` exports an dictionary:

 ```javascript
 ...